chrisprijic/chrisprijic.github.io/content/posts/20220522_error_handling_in_go.md

 * _you keep copy/pasting the pattern `if err != nil {return err}`_ everywhere:
   To this, I find explicit code flow to be easier to reason about and understand than it automatically returning these errors instead.

+Let's take a quick look at that second point in a little more detail.

+## Bubbling errors

+I find it paramount for users of Go to understand the importance of the statement `if err != nil {return err}`.
+Here's why its so important.

+First off, it tells you that whatever error is happening, the current code flow is not willing or able to handle it.
+A great example is a circuit breaker returning a `4XX` error.

+In this example, a circuit breaker should not get in your way except to handle the case that opens the circuit.
+If any other error should occur, it should transparently return the original error without modification.
+It has no reason nor purpose to modify a user-caused error.

+If you want to add additional context to the error, you can use wrapping.You are still sharing details about the original error by _wrapping_ the error.
+Both the returned erro ras well as the original error are available to the caller and can be handled in whatever way is deemed fit for the situation.

+## Final Words

+Error handling is a very challenging problem to tackle.
+Proper error handling and reporting requires a lot of code and isn't easily solved using other error handling techniques, like exception throwing and handling.

 It might seem daunting to have a bunch of error checking and mapping throughout your code; however, in practice I've seen the opposite effect.
 What little